java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_modern_io/index.md

 2. You may not even need a stream, reader or writer.
 3. Become familiar with the `Files` methods for creating, copying, moving, and deleting files and directories.
 4. Use `Files.list` or `Files.walk` to traverse directory entries.
-5. Use a zip file system for processing zip files.
+5. Use a ZIP file system for processing ZIP files.
 6. Stay away from the legacy `File` class.